denoland/fresh/docs/canary/examples/migration-guide.md

 ### Updating `main.ts`

-Similarily, configuration related to running Fresh in production can be passed to `new App()`:
+Similarly, configuration related to running Fresh in production can be passed to `new App()`:

 ```ts
 // main.ts